ietf-wg-aipref/wg-materials/ietf124/minutes.md

 * EKR: Structure of the spec: if there is some use that's not written, then there's a "catch all"
     * There doesn't seem to be consensus about whether this is the right thing to do
-    * robots.txt says: "googlebot can't scrape me"; it doesn't say "googlebot can't scrame me for reason X or reason Y"
+    * robots.txt says: "googlebot can't scrape me"; it doesn't say "googlebot can't scrape me for reason X or reason Y"

 * Ted:
     * AI preferences will change over time